Colon Cancer Causes and Risk Factors

 - Being very overweight

-- High-fat diets, as well as diets with lots of processed and red meats
+- Eating a high-fat diet or a diet with lots of processed and red meats

 - Smoking or using other tobacco products